 The main festival of the temple is the Bali Parva which covers fifteen days starting from Asvina Amavasya to Purnima.
-The temple of Stamvesvari or Khamvesvari is situated in the centre of the town.
+The temple of Stamvesvari or Khamvesvari is situated in the center of the town.
 When this temple was built is not known.
-It is said that wife of Raj Singh Deo, mother of Achal Singh Deo brought her deity Khamvesvari from the house of her father, the raja of Kimidi.
-Later King Raj Singh built a temple for the deity to honour the goddess of his wife’s forebears.According to Dr.N.K.Sahu, Stamvesvari is the oldest Sakta deity of Odisha.
+It is said that wife of Raj Singh Deo, mother of Achal Singh Deo brought her deity Khamvesvari from the house of her father, the Raja of Kimidi.
+Later King Raj Singh built a temple for the deity to honor the goddess of his wife’s forebears.According to Dr.N.K.Sahu, Stamvesvari is the oldest Sakta deity of Odisha.
 Monarchs belonging to different dynasties like Sulki, Bhanja, Tunga had described themselves as the ‘Padabhakta’ or devotee of the deity, in their charters from 8th to 11th century A.D.”
-From the Somavamsis stamvesvari worship was accelerated during this period.
-From the above fact it can be said that Stamvesvari worship was prevalent in this region much before the coming The word stamva or Khamva means pillar.
+From the Somavamsis Stamvesvari worship was accelerated during this period.
+From the above fact, it can be said that Stamvesvari worship was prevalent in this region much before the coming to The word stamva or Khamva means pillar.
 A black wooden post symbolizing the deity was initially being worshipped and later on an image was installed.

 According to the court poet Kavi Gopinatha Panigrahi, the image of Stamvesvari is built after the Vanadurga icon.
 He again opines that, there is the tradition of keeping two , that is a type of musical instrument made of iron, hidden.
 So, there must be two Nisanas kept hidden, here also.The Bhagavati temple is situated on the eastern part of the town.
 Nothing definite is known about the date and builder of the temple.
 But it is regarded as an ancient monument by the local people.
 The presiding deity of the temple is called Bhagavati, a form of Durga.
 The icon, though blurred, exhibits an antiquarian work.
 Some scholars identify the deity with Panchambari-Bhadrambika, as mentioned in the Maranjamura plate of Mahasivagupta Yayati II.